About Us

 The Burford Singers was formed around 1960, first of all as a group of three female voices singing folk songs at a garden party.
 In the 1960s there were around a dozen members, and rehearsals were held in members’ living rooms, with John Tayler as conductor.

 As numbers grew, Warren Green took over as conductor in 1973, followed by Megan Smith from 1975 to 1978.
-Stephen Banfield (who later became Stanley Hugh Badock Professor of Music at Bristol University) followed Megan, and a lively series of concerts and other events ensued, including an appearance on BBC TV’s Sunday Worship series in July 1979.
+Stephen Banfield (who was later appointed Stanley Hugh Badock Chair in Music at Bristol University) followed Megan, and a lively series of concerts and other events ensued.
 In 1980 Joyce Lang became conductor and introduced the choir (now with around twenty members) to Duruflé, Poulenc and Saint-Saens.